Mirror symmetry breakdown in the Kardar-Parisi-Zhang universality class: Results

+Remarkably, $g_{\alpha}\left(\varDelta\mid J\right)$ reveal for $J<0$ a bi-modal and $J>0$ an uni-modal structure.
+The bi-modality indicates a breakdown of the KPZ mirror symmetry within the slow decaying tail ($J<0$) of the BR distribution.
+For a decreasing current we observe a continuous transition from a uni- to bi-modal distribution resulting in two well separated peaks at $\pm J$, where the resolution of the transition to bi-modality is sensitive $\alpha$.
+A similar effect, a bi-modality with two sharp peaks at $\pm J$, has been predicted for large deviations in the early time regime for $J>J_c$ \cite{MeersonKamenev2016, MeersonKamenev2018} and is supported by a recent numerical study \cite{HartmannMeerson21}.
+Different to typical fluctuations, large deviations scale as $\mathtt{J}_t\sim t$, and the significance length grows as $\xi\sim t$.
+Here we stress that the effect of bi-modality or symmetry breaking appears in the asymptotic regime for negative fluctuations of typical scale $\mathtt{J}_t\sim t^{1/3}$.
+Therefore we argue that symmetry breaking plays an important role in general and is likely to be observed in experimental settings.

-{\bf Results} --- To understand the interplay between initial states and fluctuations of height/currents we first quantify the expected density profiles around the measure point when conditioning on a realized height/current.
+The order parameter distribution shows that fluctuations are linked to specific initial states.
+Therefore, we quantify the expected density profiles around the measure point when conditioning on a realized current/height.
 From TASEP data (Fig.~\ref{fig:collapsed_density_profiles}) we find the universal scaling property

-To set the focus on individual initial states we introduce the order parameter of initial height or mass difference within a significance length around the measurement point, i.e.